Feedback & Complaints Procedure

 What happens next?

-If your complaint is received by fax, post or email we will acknowledge it within five days and do everything to resolve any complaints within ten working days.
+If your complaint is received by post or email, we will acknowledge it within 5 working days and do everything to resolve any complaints within 20 working days.

-If a full response cannot be given within ten working days (e.g. when a matter is very complex or where we have to consult a third party on the matter) you will be informed of the progress being made with your complaint.
+If a full response cannot be given within this timeline (e.g. when a matter is very complex or where we have to consult a third party on the matter), you will be kept informed of the progress being made with your complaint.

 What to do if you are still unhappy